Interstellar-Network/Interstellar-Book/src/TTVP.md

 ## Trusted Transaction Validation Protocol architecture - TTVP

-The following schema shows the main components of Interstellar blockchain including the modules related to Trusted Transaction Validation protocol.
+The following schema shows the main components of Interstellar blockchain including the modules related to Trusted Transaction Validation Protocol in both mobile device and in blockchain nodes.

 ![TTVP overview](./fig/Architecture-mobile-L1-L2-Signers.svg)